Amtrak

 Founded in 1971 as a quasi-public corporation to operate many U.S. passenger rail routes, Amtrak receives a combination of state and federal subsidies but is managed as a for-profit organization.
 The company's headquarters is located one block west of Union Station in Washington, D.C.
 Amtrak is headed by a Board of Directors, two of whom are the secretary of transportation and chief executive officer (CEO) of Amtrak, while the other eight members are nominated to serve a term of five years.

 Amtrak's network includes over 500 stations along 21,400 mi of track.
 It directly owns approximately 623 mi of this track and operates an additional 132 miles of track; the remaining mileage is over rail lines owned by other railroad companies.
 While most track speeds are limited to 79 mph or less, several lines have been upgraded to support top speeds of 110 mph, and parts of the Northeast Corridor support top speeds of 160 mph.

 In fiscal year 2025, Amtrak served 34.5 million passengers and had $2.7 billion in adjusted ticket revenue, with more than 22,100 employees.
-Nearly 87,000 passengers ride more than 300 Amtrak trains daily.
 Nearly two-thirds of passengers come from the 10 largest metropolitan areas and 83% of passengers travel on routes shorter than 400 miles.